instadw/instadwell-blog/_posts/2025-12-29-best-pgs-in-hinjewadi-for-it-professionals.md

 ---

-Finding the right PG in Hinjewadi, Pune’s largest IT hub, is challenging especially for IT professionals relocating from other cities.
+Finding the right PG in [Hinjewadi](https://instadwell.com/search?lat=18.5912716&lng=73.73890899999999&location=Hinjawadi%2C%20Pune%2C%20Pimpri-Chinchwad%2C%20Maharashtra%2C%20India&city=Pune&country=India), Pune’s largest IT hub, is challenging especially for IT professionals relocating from other cities.
+Hinjewadi is officially developed and managed under MIDC ([Maharashtra Industrial Development Corporation](https://www.midcindia.org/))

 Between fake listings, water shortages, power cuts, overcrowded rooms, and misleading photos, many people regret their first accommodation choice.

 This guide focuses only on verified, branded PGs and coliving spaces that are discoverable on platforms like InstaDwell, helping you shortlist safely and realistically.